gaurav-chaurasia/Online-Auction/README.md

 * description is for clarifying the product details

 ## List of non-implemented/planned features,

 * Categories can be added to the product and
 * user can search for products based on their category
 * more image can be added for the same product
 * user can have their profile picture and some more details
 * live chat functionality can be added so buyer and seller can discuss about the product any time

+> code optimization
+* convention has not been followed well helper methods used instead of model method
+* lots logic present in view and controller instead of model
+* more model methods can be used

 > some links